dapr/samples/vscode-dev-setup/multiple-dev-container/README.md

     Sending order 3
     ```

-1. Switch to the instance of VS Code that is running the node app.
+1. Switch to the instance of VS Code that is running the Node.js app.
 (The app should be running with the debugger attached.)
 You should see output like this in the `DEBUG CONSOLE`.

     ```ASCII
     /usr/local/bin/node app.js